estelasc/TWA-analysis-toolbox/README.md

 ## Features

+- **T-wave Segmentation with the SRS method**: Segment T-waves by leveraging the synchronized functioning of the heart.
+This method is particularly efficient when applied to ECGI data.
 - **Dimensionality Reduction with Uniform Manifold Approximation and Projection (UMAP)**: Projects high-dimensional ECGI data into a lower-dimensional space, preserving both the local and global structure of the original data.
 - **Community Detection with the Louvain algorithm for TWA Identification**: Leverages graph-based clustering to detect regions of TWA.
 - **Bootstrap Resampling**: Provides robust statistical validation of the detected patterns by generating confidence intervals around the results.